 Some people choose to receive an invisible tattoo, using palm oil on the needle rather than ink.

-I’m very happy with my new Sak Yant, and it was an extraordinary experience that I will never forget.
-Especially with this permanent souvenir on my back.
+I’m very happy with my new Sak Yant, it was an extraordinary experience that I’ll never forget.
+Especially with this permanent souvenir on my back. ★

 Cost: $2.40 US

 Useful Notes: You’re encouraged to make an additional donation.
 An envelope with $3 (100 baht) placed in the monk’s alms jar is common.
 For detailed directions to the Wat, check out my friend Ian’s great post.

 This adventure was made possible with help from Clearly Filtered.
-They make awesome filtered water bottles that will help you save money & ensure clean drinking water while traveling.
+They make really cool filtered water bottles that will help you save money & ensure clean drinking water while traveling.